mitanshu7/mitanshu7.github.io/markdown/Setup_Nebula.md

 Now, nebula assumes we already have a Lighthouse setup with a public facing ip.
 Let's get that sorted.
 On the github page they recommend a $6/month digital ocean vm, but I don't have that kind of money so we'll look for free things.
 [Google compute](https://cloud.google.com/free/docs/free-cloud-features#compute) has a free tier which gives you a e2-micro VM.
 This is more than enough for our task.

 After [signing up](https://console.cloud.google.com/getting-started?pli=1) for an account, spin up a VM using: [Create and start a Compute Engine instance](https://cloud.google.com/compute/docs/instances/create-start-instance).

-I used a **Debian 12** image for light ram usage, and make sure to change the disk type to `standard persistent disk` (max 30 GB) to not incur any charges.
+- I used a **Debian 12** image for light ram usage, and make sure to change the disk type to `standard persistent disk` (max 30 GB) to not incur any charges.
+- Select `No Backups` in `Data Protection` tab.
+- Region has to be one of `us-west1`, `us-central1`, `us-east1` for it to be in free tier.

+Note: For users in India, `us-west1` will have the least latency among available options.
+Check out the [latency on GCPing](https://www.gcping.com/) for your region.

 After the VM spins up, login to your instance using [gcloud-cli](https://cloud.google.com/sdk/docs/install-sdk):